Spy catcher rivals – using AI in counter intelligence

 “A quick catch” – spy catcher story

 Bhanuprakash studied his opponent.
-Athanasia had sharp features, a brash character, and bright clothes.
-Her fingers moved so fast on her keyboard and mouse that she’d been supplied with a gaming console, and in the moments when she was reading she flexed her fingers as if squeezing imaginary stress balls.
+Athanasia had sharp features, a brash character and bright clothes.
+Her fingers moved so fast that they’d given her a reinforced keyboard and a touch-screen console.
+In the moments when she was reading she flexed her fingers as if squeezing imaginary stress balls.

-A race, they called it.
-For his part, Bhanu sat rigidly in his chair with his hands poised above his keyboard like a piano player.
+This is a race, their shared manager in the Agency said.
+For his part, Bhanu sat rigidly on his chair with his hands poised above his keyboard like a piano player.
 His inputs were mostly limited to scrolling through the pages in front of him.
 Bhanu was immaculately dressed in neutral colours, with his facial hair trimmed so precisely that he stood out in the office.
-His weakness was his waistline, which had surrendered to his love for his wife and her cooking.
+His weakness was his waistline, which had surrendered unconditionally to his love for his wife and her cooking.

 “Are you actually trying?”
 Athanasia called out from her console opposite him.
-“I’ve already let two of my cats out, there more to go.
+“I’ve already let two of my cats out, and Skimbleshanks is puffing and ready to go.
 They’re sniffing out our suspects.”

-“It’s all action over here,” Athanasia said.
+“It’s all action over here,” Athanasia continued.
 She moved her arms like she was peddling a bicycle.
-“I’m starting by trawling through all our suspects and their contacts, and creating profiles.
-Next, I’m going for our suspects comms.”
+“I’m already trawling through all our suspects and their comms, and creating profiles.”

 Bhanu watched her animation.
-His face was neutral – he was born that way.
-He used his voice to project his thoughts.
+His own face was neutral – he was born that way.
+So he used his voice to project his thoughts.
 “I am reading, and I am thinking about the suspects.”

 There were ten suspects, any one of which could have passed the secrets to the Chinese.
-On paper it was “trade secrets” but the 5G mobile technology on which they worked was treated as a national security secret.
+It was trade secrets on mobile phone technology, not defence secrets, but everyone around Bhanu saw it is a national threat.

-“You do thinking?
-That’s prehistoric.
+“Bhanu, you spend time thinking?
+That’s pre-hist-oric.
 There are quicker ways of achieving results.”

 Bhanu considered the intelligence researchers he had known.
 She was on the hyper end of the scale.
 Perhaps it was her time working with artificial intelligence engineers that did it.
 Athanasia could coax results out of huge datasets using cleverly designed models of behaviour.
-Spy Catcher, they called her for her ability to find patterns in people’s behaviour that marked them as likely spies.
+The Android Spy Catcher.
+They called her that for her ability to find suspicious patterns in people’s behaviour – the kind of patterns that marked them as potential spies.
 In the last year she’d found a spy in a company building fighter aircraft, and another in the nuclear industry.

-“Yes,” he retorted without taking his eyes from his computer monitor, “your method is quicker.”
-Though perhaps not so good for global warming, he pondered.
-The banks of computers became so hot that they were located in one of the coldest and windiest parts of the country.
+“Yes,” he said slowly, without taking his eyes from his computer monitor.
+“Your method is quicker, though perhaps not so good for global warming.”
+The Agency’s bank of computers became so hot that they were located by the river, and not far a power station.

 Bhanu tilted his head gently to one side.
-His knowledge of artificial intelligence was not as great as Athanasia’s, but he knows its strengths and weaknesses.
+His knowledge of artificial intelligence was not as great as Athanasia’s, but he knew its strengths and weaknesses.

 By the end of the day he was still reading about their suspects.
-Unless he saw something special, he figured he would still be reading and checking in two days time.
+Unless he saw something special, he figured he needed two more days.
 It takes time to understand people.

 Athanasia was finished next morning.
 “Hey, Bhanu,” she announced.
-“I’ve got our suspect.
-It’s their systems architect who’s been leaking secrets to our enemies.
+“I’ve got the spy.
+It’s the systems architect who’s been leaking secrets to the Chinese.
 His numbers are off the scale compared to the other people around him.
 It’s a definite match.
 I’m passing the name up.
 As they say in tennis: game, set and match.”

 Bhanu paused.
 Her interruption was a distraction to his concentration.
 “Congratulations,” he said.
 He contemplated what he’d read about the systems architect.
 “An interesting find,” he said.
 “I wondered if you’d say that.”

-“You had suspicions?
+“You had suspicions about him?
 Well done.
 But it’s not the same as hard facts.
 Sorry about that.
 You didn’t have a chance against my vast data lakes and machine learning.”
-She raised her arms into a power salute.
-“The Spy Catcher wins again!”
+She raised an arm into a power salute.
+“The Android Spy Catcher wins again!”

 “Congratulations,” he said.
 “I think I’ll spend another day or so building up detail about the systems architect.
 It will be useful for the surveillance team.”